harness/developer-hub/docs/software-engineering-insights/sei-profiles/trellis-profile.md

 ## Basic Info

-Configure basic information for the Trellis profile, such as a **Name** and optional **Description**.
+Configure basic information for the Trellis profile, such as a **Name** and an optional **Description**.

 ## Associations

-In the **Associations** section of your Trellis profile, map [Org Units](../sei-pivot-points/manage-org-units.md) to the Trellis profile.
+In the **Associations** section of your Trellis profile, you can map [Org Units](../sei-pivot-points/manage-org-units.md) to the Trellis profile and configure **Advanced Options**.

 <!-- image .gitbook/assets/OU\_mapping\_profile.png - mapping org units in trellis profile -->

-### Advanced Options

-The **Advanced Options** in the **Associations** section of your Trellis profile contain several optional settings:
+The **Advanced Options** include:

 * **List the PRs/commits to be excluded from the current Trellis profile:** These settings are useful in scenarios where you want to ignore certain types of PRs and commits.
-  * If excluding PRs, note that the commits associated with those PRs are also excluded.
+  * If excluding PRs, the commits associated with those PRs are also excluded.
   * If excluding commits, only the commits are excluded.
-PRs that happen to contain those commits are not excluded.
+PRs that contain those commits are not excluded.
 * **List the development stages involved:** Select the relevant issue management statuses to attribute work done by your team.

 <!-- image .gitbook/assets/Status\_mapping\_advanced\_options.png - Associations section - advanced options -->